benjaminxscott/ghostwriter/README.md

 ## Usage
 - Include the names of files that you wish to compare (best results on ASCII/Unicode text files)
-- You may optionally include a list of synonyms which will be treated as identical (expected to be a newline-seperated file with synonyms seperated by spaces on the same line)
+- Also include a list of synonyms which will be treated as identical (expected to be a newline-seperated file with synonyms seperated by spaces on the same line)
 - You may optionally include the number of word tuples to compare - defaulting to 3 words at a time (larger values will provide marginally faster output, but a less precise calculation)

 `python ghostwriter.py original_file comparison_file [-s synonym_file] [-n number_of_word_tuples]`